If you are unmarried and live in a house with your partner what rights do you have if a sale is sought?

 If the property is in joint names, even if you have made little contribution to its purchase or the mortgage or maintenance, you will be entitled to a half share.

 If you have no legal or beneficial entitlement, that is you are not mentioned on the deeds or the mortgage but have been promised a share by your partner (especially if this is in writing) then you would be entitled to at least the amount your partner promised you providing there is evidence of this.

 If you have contributed to the purchase of the property, the mortgage or maintenance or there is evidence of a direct financial contribution, you may have a claim.

 If you are parents of children under the age of 18 who are living in the property and there is no alternative accommodation and you have decided to separate, it may be that one parent and the child or children may be permitted to occupy the property until the children are adults.
 In these special circumstances, the other parent could be excluded from his, or her, own property.

 This can be a complex area of law.
-If it affects you please see a member of our Family Team in Milton Keynes for advice.
+If it affects you please see a member of our Family Team at our Luton office for advice.